E-bikes NOT allowed on Waldo Lake

-About an hour east of Bend, the Waldo Lake trail is an epic 20 mile loop in the Willamette National Forest.
+About an hour Southwest of Bend, the Waldo Lake trail (also called the Jim Weaver Loop) is an epic 20 mile loop in the Willamette National Forest.

-The lake is Oregon’s second largest, covering more than 10 square miles.
-One of the clearest and purest lakes in the world you can see to depths of over 100 feet on a calm day.
+Waldo is Oregon’s second largest lake, covering more than 10 square miles.
+One of the clearest and purest lakes in the world, you can see to depths of over 100 feet on a calm day.
 Water enters the lake from snow melt and subsurface flows so there is very little soil erosion entering the lake — resulting in its deep indigo color.

 Views of the lake are plentiful around the entire loop – and the trail meanders through rugged boulders, some swampy wet areas, and picturesque burned forest.
 There is a little bit of everything.
 Some sections are technically black, but they are fairly short.